yac-d/sipb/cliclient/README.md

 # CLI Client

 So far, only a small python API has been written.
+It depends on the `requests` library.
 Refer to the following to use it.

+---

 ```
 class Pastebin(host, port=80, basicauth=None, https=False, pastebinroot="/")